gethinode/docs/content/en/docs/latest/configuration/fonts.md

 Use the {{< link webfonts_helper >}}google-webfonts-helper{{< /link >}} to download the two fonts.
 Copy the font files to your local `static/fonts` directory.
 Put the font face definitions in a new file `assets/scss/theme/fonts.scss`.

-We have now configured our custom font stack.
-Hinode uses `Fira Sans` as default font for the entire site, as it is the first font in  our font stack.
+Hinode now uses `Fira Sans` as default font for the entire site, as it is the first font in our custom font stack.
 We can then use a small stylesheet configuration to apply the serif font to our headings and display headings.
 Create a new file `assets/scss/theme/theme.scss` and apply the following style configuration:

 ```scss
 h1, h2, h3, h4, h5, h6, .display-1, .display-2, .display-3, .display-4, .display-5, .display-6 {